Derby of the North: List of results

-Heerenveen have won the derby 29 times and Groningen have been victorious on 18 occasions.
+Heerenveen have won the derby 32 times and Groningen have been victorious on 20 occasions.
 From a Groningen perspective it can be argued that the record balances in Heerenveen's favour because the two sides did not meet during Groningen's heyday in the 1980s, due to Heerenveen being in the second tier Eerste Divisie.

 Both Groningen and Heerenveen celebrated the opening of their current stadium with a 2–0 victory.
-Heerenveen did so in the Abe Lenstra Stadion on 26 Augustus 1994; Groningen played their first official match in the Euroborg against Heerenveen on 13 January 2006.
-Groningen and Heerenveen have never met in the KNVB Cup or the play-offs.
+Heerenveen did so in the Abe Lenstra Stadion on 26 August 1994; Groningen played their first official match in the Euroborg against Heerenveen on 13 January 2006.
+Groningen and Heerenveen have never met in the KNVB Cup or in the play-offs.